 Point Fermin Long-Term trends

 Sea star (Pisaster ochraceus) plots were added to this site in the spring of 2003 and consist of three large irregular plots surrounding an area of medium relief rock, which includes several cracks and ledges.
-Seastars were common at this site when these plots were initiated but declined steadily over the next two years; only a few seastars were counted and measured each season from 2005 to 2013.
-These plots are likely representative of the site as a whole given concurrent sitewide searches also yielded few seastars.
-The seastar wasting disease struck this site some time in advance of our fall 2013 sampling based on other local reports of diseased stars subtidally and a die-off of seastars at the adjacent Cabrillo Marine Aquarium.
-During our Fall 2013 sampling, no seastars could be found at the site, either in the fixed plots or in sitewide searches.
-No seastars have been found in plots through 2018.
-The size measures of seastars indicated a high frequency of small seastars during the first sampling seasons in 2003, possibly due to a large recruitment pulse occurring in preceding years.
+Sea stars were common at this site when these plots were initiated but rapidly declined over the next two years.
+These plots are likely representative of the site as a whole given concurrent sitewide searches also yielded few sea stars.
+Sea Star Wasting Syndrome struck this site some time in advance of our fall 2013 sampling based on other local reports of diseased stars subtidally, and a die-off of sea stars at the adjacent Cabrillo Marine Aquarium.
+During our fall 2013 sampling, no sea stars could be found at the site, either in the fixed plots or in sitewide searches.
+As of fall 2024, sea stars remain absent from the site.
+The size measures of seastars indicated a high frequency of small sea stars during the first sampling seasons in 2003, possibly due to a large recruitment pulse occurring in preceding years.
 By spring 2004, the size distribution exhibited a relatively even frequency among small to large sized individuals.
-Recruitment has been low since 2004, except a few small individuals in 2006/2007.
+Recruitment has been relatively low since 2004.

 Photo Plots